-If you, like millions of Americans, have not obtained your REAL ID yet and plan to take a domestic flight soon, you will not be able to use your regular state-issued driver’s license.
-That’s because the new federal security standards require that your license to be REAL ID-compliant for domestic flights.
-Still, that doesn’t mean that you have to immediately scrap your travel plans.
+If you’re among the millions of Americans who haven’t obtained a REAL ID yet and plan to take a domestic flight soon, you’ll need to keep this fee in mind.
+Federal security standards now require REAL ID-compliant identification for domestic flights.
+Still, that doesn’t mean that you have to scrap your travel plans.

-Here are the five “W’s” of getting REAL ID, which is now in full effect.
+Here are the five “W’s” of getting REAL ID, now that enforcement is in full effect.

 What is REAL ID?